Ardisia crenata: Biological

 There has not been a biological control designated for Christmas berry.

 Chemical

-A 3% solution of glyphosate or triclopyr ester, or 4% triclopyr amine, has been shown effective in management of Christmas berry.
+A 3% solution of glyphosate or triclopyr ester, or 4% triclopyr amine, has been shown to be effective in management of Christmas berry.
 However, the effect of glyphosate is non-specific, so the effects of the spray on the environment must be monitored.
 2,4-D weakness is also exhibited, with even greater susceptibility during seedling or regrowth stages than during maturity.
 Triclopyr herbicide is most effective at maturity.

 A basal bark application of 18% v/v solution of Remedy or Garlon 4 is an effective suppressant.

 Cultural

 Thriving ground cover prior to invasion will help slow down seedling colonization.

 Mechanical

 Mechanical control of Christmas berry is a challenge.
 Useful methods include hand-pulling in the case of small-scale invasions.
 This is not a very efficient method due to the difficulty of eliminating all the surrounding berries littering the ground that will soon replace the removed material.
 Another option is discing, which tills the soil up in hopes of destroying the rhizomes.
-This must be carefully administered to prevent harm of the surrounding local flora and ensuring that the rhizomes are subdued.
+This must be carefully administered to prevent harm to the surrounding local flora and ensure that the rhizomes are subdued.
 Cutting as well as burning prove to be ineffective due to the strongly rhizomatous nature of the plant.
 If a mechanical method is used to control the plant, the site must be regularly monitored for at least a year in order to ensure elimination of Christmas berry.